slub/ocrd_kitodo/README.md

 To execute this script task manually, navigate from the dashboard to `All processes` by clicking on the button in the Processes widget, or use the URL http://localhost:8080/kitodo/pages/processes.jsf?tabIndex=0.

-Select process to execute script task, and click on `Possible actions` and then on `Execute KitodoScript`.
+Select a process to execute the script task, and click on `Possible actions` and then on `Execute KitodoScript`.

 Type the following text into the form field: